Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

-\item[(Lm2)] \textbf{Linear scattering and final-state well-posedness.} The Cauchy-to-asymptotic map for the decoupled linear comparison system (charge-free Maxwell together with $(\square_{g}-m^{2})$) extends to an isomorphism between the order-$k$ energy space of Cauchy data on $\Sigma_{\tau_{0}}$ and the linear asymptotic data spaces $\mathfrak R_{\pm}^{(m)}$ on $\partial_{\pm}^{(m)}\mathcal D$ of Definition~\ref{def:linear-asymptotic-spaces}, and the corresponding linear final-state problem on $\partial_{\pm}^{(m)}\mathcal D$ is well posed with estimates compatible with \textup{(Lm1)}. \end{enumerate}
+\item[(Lm2)] \textbf{Linear scattering and final-state well-posedness.} The Cauchy-to-asymptotic map for the decoupled linear comparison system (uncharged Maxwell together with $(\square_{g}-m^{2})$) is continuous from the order-$k$ forward Cauchy space ${\Hcauchy}^{k}(\Sigma_{\tau_0})$ to the linear asymptotic data spaces $\mathfrak R_{\pm}^{(m)}$ on $\partial_{\pm}^{(m)}\mathcal D$ of Definition~\ref{def:linear-asymptotic-spaces}.
+The corresponding final-state problem on $\partial_{\pm}^{(m)}\mathcal D$ is well posed into ${\Hscatt}^{k}(\Sigma_{\tau_0})$ with estimates compatible with \textup{(Lm1)}; a nondegenerate final-state trace is asserted only under the sufficient redshift-regularity condition of Definition~\ref{def:redshift-regular-horizon}. \end{enumerate}